lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 A complete assembly file has 4 sections.

 - Symbols
-- Program ROM
+- Program
-- Video ROM
+- Video
-- Data RAM
+- Data

 The Symbols section comes first.
 It is delimited by .symbols and .end-symbols section markers.
-The second section is the program section which is delimited by .program-rom and .end-program-rom section markers.
+The second section is the Program section which is delimited by .program and .end-program section markers.
-The third section is the Video ROM section, delimited by .video-rom and .end-video-rom markers.
+The third section is the Video section, delimited by .video and .end-video markers.
-The fourth and final section is the data section which is delimited by .data-ram and .end-data-ram section markers.
+The fourth and final section is the Data section which is delimited by .data and .end-data section markers.

 Section markers: